moon250/old-form-generator/README.md

 $form->add('updated_at')->generate();
 ```

-If the name specified is a valid type and no type is specified in parameters, the name will be used in type.
+If the name specified is a valid type and no type was specified in parameters, the name will be used in type.

 ```php
 $form = new \FormGenerator\FormGenerator();